oroinc/documentation/backend/entities/customize-datagrids/backend/advanced-grid-configuration.rst

 Problem 9
 ~~~~~~~~~

-*I want to have a grid secured by ACL resource but skip application of ACL to the DQL query of the grid.*
+*I want to have a grid secured by ACL resources but skip ACL's application to the grid's DQL query.*

 **Solution**

-- configure the grid with option 'skip_acl_apply' set to TRUE, which will ignore applying of ACL to the source query of the grid
+- Configure the grid with option 'skip_acl_apply' set to TRUE, which will ignore applying ACL to the source query of the grid.
-- configure the grid with option 'acl_resource' set to the name of an ACL resource, it will check the permission to this ACL resource before the datagrid data is loaded
+- Configure the grid with option 'acl_resource' set to the name of an ACL resource; it will check the permission to this ACL resource before the datagrid data is loaded:

   .. code-block:: yaml